9 Picturesque Places to Kayak in Nova Scotia

 Halifax is very walkable with a public transit system, taxi companies and rideshare access that can help you get around the city with ease.

-Looking for a guided tour?
-Book yourself on a boat tour of Halifax Harbour or hop on and off the pink double decker Hop On Hop Off City Tour Halifax.
+Getting around downtown Halifax is easy too.
+You can walk everywhere but you can also cab, public transit, Uber, or, for the more adventurous, rent bikes or go on a guided tour with I Heart Bikes, enjoy a guided waterfront Segway tour, or download the Bird Canada app to find an eBike/eScooter to use.
+You can also book a Halifax Harbour boat tour or hop on and off the pink double decker Hop On Hop Off City Tour Halifax.
 Want the best of both worlds – book a Harbour Hopper tour aboard an amphibious vehicle to see Halifax from both land and sea!

 We highly recommend taking the Halifax Transit ferry on a return trip from the Halifax Waterfront terminal to the Alderney Landing terminal at least once during your Halifax visit.
 Be sure to visit downtown Dartmouth and the many eateries, shops, and a popular brewery and cidery all within a short walk of the ferry terminal!